I'm missing some transactions or there are no new transactions when downloading from my bank

-When you download transactions from your bank, some or most of your cleared transactions come through, but not all.
-You can see transactions on your bank's website, but they aren't in Quicken.
+When you download transactions from your bank, you can see transactions on your bank's website that aren't in Quicken.

-- Incorrectly Matched the downloaded transaction to another transaction in the register.
-This is common with repeating Payments made to the same Payee for the same amount.
+- Was the missing transaction incorrectly matched to another transaction in the register?
+This is common with repeating payments made to the same payee for the same amount.

-- Moved the transaction from one account register to another.
+- Did you accidentally move the transaction from one account register to another?

-- Expecting to find the transaction in one account, when it truly belonged to another (ex: looking in the Checking account for a Savings account transaction).
+- Are you expecting to find the transaction in one account, when it belongs to another (ex: looking in the Checking account for a Savings account transaction)?

-- Accepted the downloaded transaction(s), then restored an older backup.
+- Did you accept the downloaded transaction(s), then restore an older backup file?

 First, confirm how your bank creates your transactions:

-Some banks only allow downloads to Quicken at the time your statement is ready.
-In this case, transactions that are after your last full statement cant download into Quicken.
+Some banks only allow downloads to Quicken after the statement closing date.
+In this case, transactions that occur after your last full statement won't download into Quicken.

 - Go to your bank's website and log in.

-- Go the page where you can download transactions (transaction history).
+- Go the page where you can download transactions (usually your transaction history).